Board of Directors

 Professional Background: Engineer/Attorney Community Involvement: Past President, Culver City Homeowners Association; Past President, Culver-Marina Bar Association.
 “I am concerned about the environment, aesthetics and watershed issues.”

-David is a practicing attorney advocating on behalf of consumers in Car Dealer Fraud, Lemon Law and Identity Theft cases and is a former Director of the Culver Marina Bar Association.
+David is a practicing attorney advocating on behalf of consumers in Solar Panel Fraud and Car Dealer Fraud cases and is a former Director of the Culver Marina Bar Association.
 David has also coached baseball for Culver City High School’s Winter Program and for Venice High School.
 He frequently runs and bikes on the Ballona Creek Bike Path and comes to BCR with a special interest in water use and conservation.